Clair Chilvers was a cancer scientist, and latterly worked for the UK National Health Service.

 She divides her time between writing and running a mental health research charity.

-She lives in Gloucestershire, UK and has had poems published in print and online journals including Apex, Agenda,
+She lives in Gloucestershire, UK and has had poems published in Ink Sweat and Tears, Agenda,